Frequently Asked Questions

 Are maps of the forest available?

 Yes!
-Click "Maps & Brochures" on the Navigation Links to your left.
+Click "Maps & Publications" on the Navigation Links to your left.

 How do I reserve a campsite?

 All of our campgrounds have sites that are available on a "first-come, first-serve" basis.
 However, some campgrounds have sites that are reservable.
-Check out the Recreation Activities page to see which sites are reservable and then if you would like to reserve a site, call Recreation.Gov at 877-444-6777 (toll free number), TDD at 877-833-6777.
+If you would like to reserve a site, call Recreation.Gov at 877-444-6777 (toll free number), TDD at 877-833-6777.
 For those who prefer solitude and privacy , dispersed or backcountry camping in allowed anywhere within the forest boundary (with some exceptions).
 Although there are some restrictions, signs will indicate where those restrictions apply.

 What are fire restrictions and how do they affect me?